nikharmsingh/moneytracker/wiki/faq.md

 No, Money Tracker does not share your data with any third parties.
 The application runs entirely on your own infrastructure, and data remains within your control.

+## Security Features

+### What is two-factor authentication (2FA)?

+Two-factor authentication adds an extra layer of security to your account by requiring a verification code in addition to your password when you log in.
+This means that even if someone knows your password, they can't access your account without also having access to your authenticator app.

+### How do I set up two-factor authentication?

+1. Go to Security Settings
+2. In the "Two-Factor Authentication" tab, click "Set Up Two-Factor Authentication"
+3. Install an authenticator app on your mobile device (Google Authenticator, Authy, or Microsoft Authenticator)
+4. Scan the QR code with your authenticator app
+5. Enter the 6-digit verification code from your app to complete setup
+6. Save your backup codes in a secure location

+### What if I lose access to my authenticator app?

+If you lose access to your authenticator app (e.g., you get a new phone), you can use one of your backup codes to log in.
+These codes are provided when you set up 2FA, and each code can only be used once.
+It's important to store these codes in a secure location.

+### Can I disable two-factor authentication?

+Yes, you can disable 2FA at any time:

+1. Go to Security Settings
+2. In the "Two-Factor Authentication" tab, enter your password
+3. Click "Disable Two-Factor Authentication"

+### What are active sessions?

+Active sessions represent all the devices and browsers currently logged into your account.
+Each time you log in from a new device or browser, a new session is created.
+The session information includes:

+- Device and browser information
+- IP address
+- Last activity time

+### How do I revoke a session?

+If you notice an unfamiliar session or want to log out from a device:

+1. Go to Security Settings
+2. Click the "Active Sessions" tab
+3. Find the session you want to revoke
+4. Click the "Revoke" button next to it

+### What information is in the security logs?

+Security logs track important security events related to your account, including:

+- Successful and failed login attempts
+- Password changes
+- Two-factor authentication setup or changes
+- Session creation and termination
+- Account lockouts

+These logs help you monitor your account activity and detect potential unauthorized access.

+### What happens if I enter my password incorrectly multiple times?

+After 5 failed login attempts, your account will be temporarily locked for 15 minutes as a security measure to prevent brute force attacks.
+You'll need to wait until the lockout period expires before trying again.

 ## Technical Questions

 ### What technologies does Money Tracker use?